News

 2

-T. Reed Miller about 10 years ago
+T. Reed Miller over 10 years ago

 Congratulations to MIT for taking another step to ensure that its practices fit with its mission that seeks "to develop in each member of the MIT community the ability and passion to work wisely, creatively, and effectively for the betterment of humankind".
 Access to gender confirming surgeries enable transgender students seeking surgery that peace of mind.
 It also bring MIT closer in line anti-discrimination policy, which protects from discrimination based on Gender Identity.